Technology

 The graphic above shows the average download speeds if people use both 3G and 4G networks, switching between them as the 4G signal drops in and out.

-Once again, EE is way ahead of the three other providers, with its customers able to get an average download speed of 23.6Mbps.
-That's another big increase from the average speed we measured six months ago (18.6Mbps).
+Once again, EE is way ahead of the three other providers, with its customers able to get an average download speed of 23.1Mbps.

 The other networks are some way behind, and though all have improved their speeds, their gains have been far more modest.

-The only area where EE when EE didn't offer the best performance was in our analysis of 3G-only speeds.
+The only area where EE wasn't the sole champion was in our analysis of 3G-only speeds.

-Here Three is just ahead - with its customers able to get an average download speed of 6.5Mbps (compared to 6Mbps for EE's customers).
+Here download speeds from EE and Three are very similar - with customers able to get average download speeds slightly over 6Mbps.
+Three was the front-runner back in our spring analysis where its average speed was 6.5Mbps.

 Methodology